surgeboris/vboard/README.md

 vboard is licensed under the GNU Lesser General Public License v2.1.
 See LICENSE.md for the full license text.

 ## Note

-Currently, only the QWERTY US layout is supported, so other layouts may cause some keys to produce different keystrokes.
-BUT this could easily be fixed by modifying the row list arrangement
+* Currently only the QWERTY US layout is supported, so other layouts may cause some keys to produce different keystrokes.
+But this could easily be fixed by modifying the row list arrangement.

+* Currently do not work correctly on wlroots based window managers.